Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ1: Cross-Version Applicability

 \section{RQ1: Cross-Version Applicability}

 We define \textit{Cross-Version Applicability} as the capability of a disclosed exploit to trigger the vulnerability on affected versions without modification.
-To quantify this capability, we compare the versions on which an exploit can be successfully reproduced with the affected versions reported by vulnerability databases and detected by SOTA tools.
-During data collection, we successfully reproduce vulnerable behaviors on 12,020 versions via disclosed exploits (11,931 versions are vulnerable).
-This substantial dataset enables us to evaluate the cross-version applicability of exploits.
+To quantify this capability, we compare the versions on which an exploit can be reproduced with versions reported by vulnerability databases and detected by SOTA tools.
+During data collection, we reproduce vulnerable behaviors on 12,020 versions via disclosed exploits (11,931 versions are vulnerable).
+This substantial dataset enables us to evaluate the cross-version applicability.